An App Helped This Woman Discover She Had Skin Cancer

-When 39-year-old Natalie Killian noticed a strange-looking pimple on her chest, she took a photo using the app SkinVision.
+When 39-year-old Natalie Killian of the U.K. noticed a strange-looking pimple on her chest, she took a photo using the app SkinVision.
 The app, which uses "clinically-proven technology" to assess whether a skin irregularity is low risk, medium risk, or high risk, determined that Killian's mole was medium risk.

 Killian did what we've all been taught to do and paid a visit to her dermatologist.
 But the doctor told her that the mole was nothing to be concerned about, as reported by Express.
 Later in the year SkinVision sent Killian a notification to get the mole examined again.